 Following a long career in Social Work as a practitioner and manager he brings a good understanding of public services and the challenges facing people who rely on these services and supports to live their lives to the full in their community.
 Equality and Rights are major drivers in his approach and he continues to champion inequalities whenever it arises.

 Having developed and managed successful projects and services, he is a keen supporter of innovation and encourages reflection and continuous improvement rather than status quo.

 Running marathons and distances over 26 miles, even if they are over mountains, are regular days out for him.
 With age, the bike is becoming more of an interest alongside 60s and 70s music.
 Family remains the major priority and the first grandchild is an energiser and a new role that continues to teach about life.

-Issy studied at Glasgow University (Education Faculty) and graduated with a B Ed in Primary Education.
+Issy studied at Glasgow University (Education Faculty) and graduated with a Bachelor of Education.
 She then went on to do a post grad at Oxford Brooks University and qualified to become a teacher of the deaf.
 Issy went onto work in a variety of educational settings with deaf and deafblind children, 15 years of which were at managerial level.
-Issy has Usher type 2 and is now totally blind but continues to enjoy playing the flute, swimming and going out and about with her trusting guide dog, Ice.
+Issy has Usher type 2 and regards herself as completely blind but continues to enjoy playing the flute, swimming and going out and about with her trusting guide dog, Ice.